OUR TEAM

 stirado@theliteracylab.org

-Suzanne Tirado is a Pre-K Coaching Specialist in Washington, DC.
+Suzanne Tirado is the National Director of Early Childhood Coaching and she is based in Washington, DC.
 She is an early literacy specialist with expertise in special education, dual language learning strategies, and behavior interventions.
 Suzanne taught in public and charter schools in the District, and was a mentor teacher for an Urban Teacher Resident.
 Suzanne holds a Bachelor’s degree in Music and a Master’s degree in Special Education.

 Latoya Turner